MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Import-Csv.md

 # Import-Csv

 ## SYNOPSIS
-Creates table-like custom objects from the items in a comma-separated value (CSV) file.
+Creates table-like custom objects from the items in a character-separated value (CSV) file.

 ## SYNTAX